3DCdsc/Intro_to_React_Workshop/README.md

     }

     /*
     Make a copy of the current value of todoList.
-This is because if we do not append/push directly into the current value of todoList.
+This is because we do not append/push directly into the current value of todoList.
 This will prevent unpredicted bugs.
 To make a copy, we use the spread operator ...
     */
     let copy = [...todoList]

     // Add the new content into the copy copy.push( newContent )

-    // update state
+    // update todoList
     setTodoList( copy )
+    // update inputValue
     setInputValue( "" )

-    // You can combine all the code into one line like this setTodoList( [...todoList, {
+    // You can combine all the code into a more compact version like this setTodoList( [...todoList, {
           id: math.random.toString().replace("0.",""),
           content: inputValue.trim()